C

 A linear foot measures only length regardless of thickness or width.
 A board foot measures volume.
 A 2x4 that is 1 foot long is 1 linear foot but contains only 0.67 board feet.
 Most lumber is priced by the board foot, not by linear foot.

-Why are lumber prices so high in 2025?
+Why do lumber prices fluctuate so much?

 Should I use nominal or actual dimensions in the formula?